mikhoul/TabsPaneMikhoulFork/README.md

 ![](https://i.imgur.com/vYDHenz.png)

-## Enough talk this is what the main screen looks like:
+## Enough talk this is what the main screen look like:

 ![](https://i.imgur.com/Di0oNUL.png)